ThomasMBury/charlie-bury-website/content/en/film-tv/_index.md

 ---
 title: "Film & TV"
-description: "A selection of Charlie Bury's screenplays and television pilots."
+description: "A curated selection of Charlie Bury's screenplays and television pilots."
 ---

-My screenwriting explores the visceral, often violent realities of the human condition, viewed through the distinct intersections of neurodivergence and theology.
-Below is a curation of my active slate, including projects currently under option and completed screenplays available for representation.
+My screenwriting aims to express in a visceral, cinematic way the human condition in all its complexity, and specifically as viewed through a neurodivergent and theological lens.
+Below is my active slate, including projects currently under option and completed screenplays available for representation.

 ---